sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 ### Step 3: Improve the Transitions

 Instead of simply revealing the widget beneath the chart, it would be better to have the widget replace the chart.
 And if we're going to do that, we'll also want to give the users a chance to restore the chart and hide the widget.
-For that last function, we include a `"widget-control"` `<div>` in the code below (lines 2-4) for controlling the widget's visibility.
+For that last function, we include a `"widget-control"` `<div>` in the following code (lines 2-4) for controlling the widget's visibility.
 The only content we need for this controller is a close symbol floated right.
 Just like the widget itself, the controller is initially hidden.

 ``` {.html .numberLines .line-2 .line-3 .line-4}
 <div id="stock"></div>